dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3026: Punishment provides closure and deterrence.
+### T3026: The death penalty deters crime and provides closure for victims' families.

 |Support|
 |---|